 Associate degree in a related field.
 Bachelor’s degree preferred.

-One to three years of experience in training support, event planning and operational support.
+One to three years of experience in training support, event planning, and operational support.

-Must have strong organizational skills and the ability to clearly define priorities, coordinate activities and work independently.
+Must have strong organizational skills and the ability to clearly define priorities, coordinate activities, and work independently.

 Strong negotiation, communication and problem-solving skills.

-Must have a high level of computer proficiency in working with Word, Excel, PowerPoint, Outlook, Internet Explorer, Adobe, Zoom and virtual platforms.
+Must have a high level of computer proficiency in working with Word, Excel, PowerPoint, Outlook, Internet Explorer, Adobe, Zoom, and virtual platforms.

 A high degree of customer service ethics and high expectations for quality.

-Ability to respond appropriately and professionally to staff and members of the public, in person, on the phone, and via email.
+Ability to respond appropriately and professionally to staff and members of the public in person, on the phone, and via email.

-Ability to gather, interpret and report information.
+Ability to gather, interpret, and report information.

 Maintain positive and cooperative working relations with clients, office staff, health care partners, and other professionals.